geekyisa/IsabellaWebOfficial/README.md

 # Personal Website

-Hi, my webpage is at [geekyisa.github.io/IsabellaWebOffical].
+Visit my webpage at [https://geekyisa.github.io/IsabellaOfficial](https://geekyisa.github.io/IsabellaOfficial).

 This website includes my name, social media links, a salutation, and a section for Bitcoin donations with instructions on how to buy Bitcoin for donation purposes.